borgmatic-collective/borgmatic/README.md

     sudo pip install --upgrade borgmatic

 Make sure you're using Python 3, as borgmatic does not support Python 2.
-(You may have to use "pip3" instead of "pip".)
+(You may have to use "pip3" or similar instead of "pip".)

 Then, generate a sample configuration file: